8sileus/zedio/README.md

 ## Overview
 Zedio is a event-driven platform for writing asynchronous applications with the C++, At a high level, it provides a few major components:
-- A multithreaded, work-stealing based task scheduler.(reference tokio)
+- A multithreaded, work-stealing based task scheduler. (reference tokio)
-- A proactor backed by linux systems's io_uring.
+- A proactor backed by io_uring.
 - Asynchronous TCP and UDP sockets.

 ## Install && Compile Tests